lucas-labs/lucas-labs/README.md

 $lucas.labs > beyond_work
 When I’m not coding for work, I’m coding for fun—exploring new tools, contributing to open-source, and experimenting with cool tech.

+Currently, I'm actively helping maintaining the pupular `material-extensions/vscode-material-icon-theme` vscode extension.

-And when I’m not coding, I’m either debugging, catching up on sleep, or accidentally using my keyboard as a pillow (pro tip: the key patterns make for a bold new look 😴).
+When I’m not coding, I’m either debugging, catching up on sleep, or accidentally using my keyboard as a pillow (pro tip: the key patterns make for a bold new look 😴).
 ```